coin-or/coin-or.github.io/pages/user/user_introduction.md

 `ifort` compiler is compatible with Visual Studio and is recommended, but is not available for free." %}

-### OS X
+### macOS

-OS X is a Unix-based OS and ships with many of the basic components needed to build COIN-OR, but it's missing some things.
-For examples, the latest versions of OS X come with the `clang` compiler but no Fortran compiler.
+macOS is a Unix-based OS and ships with many of the basic components needed to build COIN-OR, but it's missing some things.
+For examples, the latest versions of macOS come with the `clang` compiler but no Fortran compiler.
 You may also be missing the `wget` utility and `subversion` and `git` clients (needed for obtaining source code).
 The easiest way to get these missing utilities is to install Homebrew (see http://brew.sh).
 After installation, open a terminal and